Cosmo Docs

 AI-managed context that persists across conversations:

-• Hub Memory — org-level preferences, conventions, and cross-project patterns.
+• Hub Memory — org-level preferences, conventions, and cross-workspace patterns.

-• Project Memory — project-scoped decisions, terminology, and context.
+• Workspace Memory — workspace-scoped decisions, terminology, and context.

 Memory is stored as files, visible and editable by users.